 SafetyChain allows you to track suppliers by risk with easy-to-navigate dashboards that rank suppliers from highest to lowest risk in visual graphs.
 You can look at risk from an audit perspective, regulatory factors, transportation, or other factors.
 Watch this short video to see how:

 Supplier management is an extensive undertaking, especially when you consider that most plants have hundreds of vendors to oversee.
 Because your suppliers’ performance can ultimately influence your production schedule, quality, and overall operations, it must be managed effectively.
 Attempting to track performance, audits, certificates, risk, and communication through emails, spreadsheets, and binders sets your staff up to become overwhelmed and make errors.
-With the right tool, your teams gain complete supplier visibility and oversight, and a tremendous amount of time can be saved by automating tasks.
+With the right supplier management tool, your teams gain complete supplier visibility and oversight, and a tremendous amount of time can be saved by automating tasks.

 SafetyChain supports comprehensive supplier management with tools for extending supplier network visibility, rating and scorecarding, automating reminders and communication, and building risk models.
 To find out more about how Supplier Manager can enhance your supplier management program, see the solution’s full list of key features here.